LinkedIn Best Practices

 It’s important to actually interact with your network, so there needs to be a manual element here too.

-I recommend using a tool called Dux Soup.
-They have a Free Forever option that you can try free before you commit to buying.
+The best automation tool for LinkedIn that I recommend using is called Dux Soup.
+They have a Free Forever option that you can try before you commit to buying.